Gallium (68Ga) gozetotide

-Gallium (68Ga) gozetotide, sold under the brand name Illuccix among others, is a radiopharmaceutical made of 68Ga conjugated to prostate-specific membrane antigen (PSMA) targeting ligand, Glu-Urea-Lys(Ahx)-HBED-CC, used for imaging prostate cancer by positron emission tomography (PET).
-The PSMA targeting ligand specifically directs the radiolabeled imaging agent towards the prostate cancerous lesions in men.
+Gallium (68Ga) gozetotide or Gallium (68Ga) PSMA-11, sold under the brand name Illuccix among others, is a radiopharmaceutical made of 68Ga conjugated to a inhibitor of the enzyme prostate-specific membrane antigen (PSMA) known as Glu-Urea-Lys(Ahx)-HBED-CC.
+It is used for imaging prostate cancer by positron emission tomography (PET).
+The PSMA inhibitor specifically directs the radiolabeled imaging agent towards the prostate cancerous lesions in men.

 The most common side effects with gallium (68Ga)-radiolabelled gozetotide are tiredness, nausea (feeling sick), constipation and vomiting.

 Gallium (68Ga) gozetotide was approved for medical use in the United States in December 2021, and in the European Union in December 2022.
 It is the first drug approved by the US Food and Drug Administration (FDA) as a PET imaging agent.

+Structure

+Radiopharmaceuticals based on HBED are composed of three components: a chelator that has a HBED structure and two functions, a radiometal coordinated with the chelator, and a binding motif or pharmacophore that is conjugated to the chelator (such as a peptide or antibody).
+One of the most popular HBED chelators is HBED-CC.
+This chelator can create stable complexes with trivalent gallium at normal temperatures and it attaches to bioactive molecules through its propionic acid moieties.

 Medical uses

 Gallium (68Ga) gozetotide is a radioactive diagnostic agent indicated for positron emission tomography (PET) of prostate-specific membrane antigen (PSMA)-positive lesions in men with prostate cancer.

 Ga 68 PSMA-11 injections are used for PET imaging of prostate-specific membrane antigen (PSMA) positive lesions in males with prostate cancer.
 It can be given for the patients with suspected metastasis, and the candidates with initial definitive therapy.